 - Regarding the husband’s post-separation contribution to the company.

-On appeal the court found that the wife’s contribution to separation should be regarded as greater that the husband’s due to the fact that most of her inheritance of $391,460 was absorbed into the parties’ finances and businesses.
+On appeal, the court found that the wife’s contribution to separation should be regarded as greater that the husband’s because most of her inheritance of $391,460 was absorbed into the parties’ finances and businesses.
 The inheritance came late in their relationship and made up about 15% of the present asset pool.
 The Court found that the increase in value was not solely due to the husband’s post-separation efforts, and held that the primary judge was correct in his findings.
 No error found.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.